johanohly/AirTrail/data/README.md

 List of airlines in `airlines.json`, list of aircraft models in `aircraft.json` and airline icons in `icons/airlines/`.

+### Airline Icons

+Airline logos/icons in `icons/airlines/` are provided for informational and reference purposes only.
+AirTrail does not claim ownership of any trademarks or copyrighted materials in those logos.
+All logos remain the intellectual property of their respective airlines.

 ## Schema

 ### airlines.json